MSTN: A Lightweight and Fast Model for General TimeSeries Analysis: Experiments

-\subsection{Training and Model Configuration}
+\subsubsection{Training and Model Configuration}

-The proposed MSTN model is implemented in Python 3.13.1 using PyTorch 2.7.1+cu118 and trained on an NVIDIA T400 GPU (4 GB VRAM).
-The architecture processes variable-length sequences through the sequence modeling cores BiLSTM (128 hidden units) or Transformer (4 layers, 8 attention heads), combined with a CNN pathway (128→64 filters).
-Training uses AdamW~\cite{kingma2017adammethodstochasticoptimization} optimizer with learning rate $3\times10^{-4}$, batch size 64, and task-specific objectives (Focal Loss for classification, MSE for forecasting and imputation).
-Models train for up to 100 epochs with early stopping based on validation performance for task.
-Dataset-specific configurations include 96-step lookback for Traffic data and 50-step sequences for physical therapy datasets, with min-max feature normalization applied throughout.
+The proposed MSTN model is implemented in Python 3.13.1 using PyTorch 2.7.1 and trained on an NVIDIA DGX A100 server equipped with 8 $\times$ NVIDIA A100-SXM4 GPUs (40 GB HBM2e VRAM each), using CUDA 12.3 and driver version 535.54.03.
+The architecture processes variable-length sequences through either a sequence modeling core (BiLSTM hidden units: 64 per direction (128 total)) or a Transformer (4 layers, 8 attention heads), combined with a CNN branch (128 $\rightarrow$ 64 filters).
+Training is performed using the AdamW~\citep{kingma2017adammethodstochasticoptimization} optimizer with a learning rate of $1 \times 10^{-4}$, batch size of 64, and task-specific loss functions.
+For forecasting and imputation tasks, Mean Squared Error (MSE) loss is used, while for classification tasks, Cross-Entropy Loss is employed.
+For imputation, a masked MSE loss is applied, where the loss is computed only over randomly masked time points.
+All experiments follow the preprocessing protocol described in Section~\ref{sec:data_protocol}, including train-only standardization (Z-score normalization).
+For forecasting and imputation tasks, a fixed input lookback window of $L = 96$ is used across all prediction horizons to ensure consistency with prior benchmarks.
+All models are trained for up to 50 epochs with early stopping based on validation performance.
+Hyperparameters are tuned following standard practice in time-series forecasting literature~\citep{10.1007/978-981-97-2266-2_21, jati2024survey}.
+To ensure robustness and reproducibility, all experiments are repeated with 5 different random seeds and results are reported as mean $\pm$ standard deviation.